sharemind-sdk/sharemind-web-application-tutorial/tutorial.md

     gatewayConnection = new sm.client.GatewayConnection(hosts);

     // connect to gateways
-    // once connections are established, secret share the data and run script gatewayConnection.openConnection(function(err, serverInfos, prngSeed) {
+    // once connections are established, secret share the data and run program gatewayConnection.openConnection(function(err, serverInfos, prngSeed) {
         // if an error accures
         if (err) {